 In severe infections, such as sepsis, a condition called disseminated intravascular coagulation (DIC) can occur.
 DIC causes increased coagulation in the small blood vessels and micro-clots to form in various organs.[ref]

 The increased number of clots then causes a depletion of platelets and clotting factors.
-So, on one hand, you have a lot of little blood clots, but on the other hand, you eventually get increased bleeding risk due to the decreased platelets and decreased fibrinogen.
-This also leads to elevated levels of D-dimer, which is released when the fibrin clots are broken down.
+So, on one hand, you have a lot of little blood clots, but on the other hand, you eventually increase bleeding risk due to the decreased platelets and decreased fibrinogen.
+This also leads to elevated levels of D-dimer, which releases when the fibrin clots break down.

 Genetic variants that increase the risk of blood clots:

-Unsurprisingly, the genetic variants that increase the risk of blood clots are mainly in the genes involved in coagulation factors and platelet stickiness.
+Unsurprisingly, the genetic variants increasing the risk of blood clots are mainly found in the genes involved in coagulation factors and platelet stickiness.

 About 2% of Caucasians carry the G20210A variant, but it is much less common in Asians, Africans, and Native Americans.
 A meta-analysis of the data from a bunch of studies found that carrying the G20210A variant increased the risk of thromboembolism by 2.6 to 4.4-fold (depending on the location of the clot).
 The risk of DVT is also greatly increased in carriers of both G20210A and the factor V Leiden (F5 gene, below) variants.[ref]